baldurk/renderdoc/docs/getting_started/tips_tricks.rst

    You can also use the RENDERDOC_StartFrameCapture and RENDERDOC_EndFrameCapture functions to precisely define the period to be  captured.
 For more information look at the renderdoc_app.h header in the source code.

 #.
 When you have right clicked to select a pixel in the texture viewer, you can perform precise refinements with the arrow keys to nudge the selection in each direction.
 #.
-To get API debug or error messages, enable "Create Debug Device" when capturing then check out the :doc:`debug_messages` window.
+To get API debug or error messages, enable "Create Debug Device" when capturing then check out the :doc:`../window/debug_messages` window.
 #.
 Detecting RenderDoc from your code can either be done by trying to load and use the renderdoc :doc:`in_application_api`, or through API specific ways:

    .. code:: c++